-The Company has determined that the three consolidated joint ventures in which it holds between a 90% to 95% interest are VIEs because the non-controlling interests do not hold substantive kick-out or participating rights.
+The Company has determined the two consolidated joint ventures in which it holds a 90% and 95% interest are VIEs because the non-controlling interests do not hold substantive kick-out or participating rights.
 The Company has determined it is the primary beneficiary of these VIEs as it has the power to direct the activities that most significantly impact each joint venture's performance including management, approval of expenditures, and the obligation to absorb the losses or rights to receive benefits.
 Accordingly, the Company consolidates the operations of these VIEs for financial statement purposes.
 The VIEs' creditors do not have recourse to the assets of the Company other than those held by the applicable joint venture.